cylc/cylc-admin/docs/proposal-rose-suite-run.md

 Complete [cylc/cylc#1885](https://github.com/cylc/cylc/issues/1885)

+## Synopsis

+The work described in this document aims to:
+* Deprecate `rose suite-run`.
+* Provide a new cylc command to replace `rose suite-run`.
+* Change the way hosts for jobs are selected to improve support for clusters.
+* Rationalize the formats of settings `*.rc` files.

 ## Background

 In the early days of Rose, there was the desire for Rose to be an umbrella